The shattering of a heart when being broken is the loudest quiet ever.

 Letting go of someone you still love does mean actually letting go.
 Looking at their pictures on social media over and over, or that one seemingly harmless text is only going to make it harder and give you false hope that maybe things aren’t really over.

 “This was really the hardest part for me, the cutting off,” admits Tatiana, who had a messy breakup with her partner Ansel.
-“I found myself constantly reaching for my phone, wanting to text him, to call, or even just to look at his name in my contacts’ list.
+“I found myself constantly reaching for my phone, wanting to text him, to call, or even just to look at his name in my contacts list.
 After a point, my friends deleted his name from my phone and wouldn’t let me look at social media.
 It was really, really tough, but I had to do it.”

 Be unreasonable and dramatic occasionally (“I will never love anyone ever again!”) and let your angsty, teenager self take full flight if it helps.
 Let’s face it, we’re all adolescents at heart when it comes to love.

-Have a girls’ nights out or in with plenty of wine and good cocktails and chocolate while you sit around and trash men and talk about how utterly useless they are.
+Have a girls’ night out or in with plenty of wine and good cocktails and chocolate while you sit around and trash men and talk about how utterly useless they are.
 Simultaneously, look at photos of shirtless Chris Hemsworth and talk about how he’d be a better match for you anyway.

-You’re going to have to be sensible and accept that the relationship is over at some point.
+While getting over a broken heart, you’re going to have to be sensible and accept that the relationship is over at some point.
 But right now, give yourself the sustenance you need.
 If lying around in sweatpants with boxes of cookies and tissues are part of your process, you go right ahead.
 Wallow away, bring on all the tears and snot you can muster.
 Sometimes, to get over someone you love deeply, you need this.

-Remember, this is a limited time offer, though.
+Remember, this is a limited-time offer, though.
 Wallowing indefinitely just means you’ll wake up one day and realize you haven’t washed your hair in a month.
 Feel your feelings, but pick yourself up one day at a time.

 3. Know that it’s ok to love them, but at a distance